- Last Updated on Tuesday, 06 October 2015 15:58

 During World War I the first German teachers started teaching at Istanbul Lisesi.
 Since 1958 a German Department with an increasing number of German teachers has been established again.
-In 2010 the German Department consists of 34 German teachers.
+Today the German Department consists of 34 German teachers.
 In Istanbul Lisesi classes are taught in both German and Turkish.
-Today, mathematics, geometry, chemistry, physics, biology and German are instructed in German by German teachers while history, geography, citizenship, military sciences, religion, philosophy, literature, physical education, art and music are taught in Turkish.
+Mathematics, geometry, chemistry, physics, biology and German are instructed in German by German teachers while history, geography, citizenship, military sciences, religion, philosophy, literature, physical education, art and music are taught in Turkish.
 English is also taught by German teachers while the language of instruction is English.

 In the last three school years ( the so-called "Lise"-years) the curricula of the subjects taught by German teachers, meet the demands of German high schools, so that in those subjects students get to a level that corresponds to the one of German high schools.